AshDubey8/ashdubey/src/pages/blog/video-streaming-crf.md

 readTime: "12 min read"
 ---

-# Capped CRF Video Streaming: Why Your Bandwidth Spikes Are Killing Quality
+# Capped CRF Video Streaming, Why Your Bandwidth Spikes Are Killing Quality

-*This technical guide ranked #1 on Google for "capped CRF video streaming" - here's the actual implementation that got us there.*
+*This technical guide ranked #1 on Google for "capped CRF video streaming".*

-Last year, we had a problem.
-Our video platform was hemorrhaging bandwidth during action scenes while wasting bits on static content.
-Users complained about buffering during the exciting parts of streams.
-Our CDN bills were through the roof.
-Sound familiar?

-The solution wasn't throwing more servers at it.
-It was rethinking how we encode video entirely.
-That's when we discovered capped CRF, and it changed everything about how we deliver video.
+When I first started working with video streaming pipelines, I quickly realized something: getting the balance between video quality and predictable bandwidth is harder than it looks.

 ## The Problem With Traditional Video Encoding